 The Constitution states that the Council will have a maximum of 15 members and shall be comprised of:

 BGANZ Members receive a wide range of fantastic benefits, including the opportunity to network and connect with like-minded institutions and individuals in your professional community.
 Join us to get cheap rates to our biennial congress and invitations and discounts to other regional council meetings and events.
 You will also receive subscription to The BOTANIC GARDENer, which is printed and published electronically three times each year.
-Additionally, you will have the chance to submit your own feature articles and news items for publication.
+Additionally, you will have the opportunity to submit your own feature articles and news items for publication.

 Should you choose to become a member, you will receive regular email updates about training opportunities, scholarships and grants, job vacancies, special events and any other members’ news.
 Members can submit job advertisements and other information, as well as seek expertise and advice from other members.
 Members are also given resources and free promotional material as part of BGANZ Open Day.